assembler-institute/MDS_workshops/README.md

 # GitHub Workshop: Exploratory Data Analysis (EDA) Challenge

-The main branch has the workshop instructions.

-The solutions branch has a possible solutition for the EDA

 Welcome to our interactive GitHub Workshop!
 This workshop is designed to combine the practical use of GitHub with the fundamentals of Exploratory Data Analysis (EDA).

 ## Workshop Overview